RIFSA/Rifsa-Mobile/README.md

 V2 (master-v2)

-rework version of the apps due to db problem we change with firebase
+rework version due to db problem we change with firebase

  - [x] Authentication with Firebase Auth